 Remind this new mom that she is beautiful because she is.

 Just make sure to give a compliment that is sincere and true.
-Don’t tell her that her hair looks great when it’s up in a messy bun and obviously hasn’t been washed for at least four days.
+Don’t tell her that her hair looks great when it’s up in a messy bun and obviously hasn’t been washed for four days.

 Instead, tell her that she looks radiant when she’s holding her new baby or that her living room is very clean or simply that she looks great and that motherhood suites her.